CopterExpress/clever-show/docs/en/api.md

 ### Public attributes

 * `income_raw` - bytes string, append incoming data to this attribute.
-* `content` - string (by default `None`).
+* `content` - object (by default `None`).
 Would be populated when receiving and processing of the message will be completed.

 #### Public API methods